raschmitt/stryker-net-sample/README.md

 ## Local Run

-First of all let's install Striker globally.
+First of all, let's install Striker globally:

 `dotnet tool install -g dotnet-stryker`

-After installing and properly cloning this repository, simply go to the tests folder location.
+After installing and properly cloning this repository, simply go to the tests folder location:

 `cd <repository location>\Stryker.Net.Sample\Stryker.Net.Sample.Tests`

-And finally run the mutation tests.
+And run the mutation tests:

 `dotnet stryker`

-This will run the mutations, based on the configurations in the `stryker-config.json` file, presenting to you the mutation score and also the location where to find the complete html report.
+After styker is done it will display your mutation score and the location where to find the complete html report.

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")